phossa/phossa-di/README.md

     }
     ```

-  - `setDelegate(DelegatorInterface $delegator, bool $keepAutowiring = false): this`
+  - `setDelegate(DelegatorInterface $delegator): this`

     **DelegateExtension**  set the [delegator](https://github.com/container-interop/fig-standards/blob/master/proposed/container.md#13-additional-feature-delegate-lookup).
     Dependency will be looked up in the delegator instead of in the container.
     The container itself will be injected into delegator's container pool.

     Since [auto wiring](#auto) is conflict with the delegation design, auto
-    wiring will be turned off automatically when setting the delegator.
-But
+    wiring will be turned off automatically for containers in the pool except
-    user may choose to keep auto wiring ON if the container is the last on in
-    the delegator's container pool.
+    for the last one.

     ```php
     use Phossa\Di\Extension\Delegate\Delegator;